drshahizan/research-design/exercise/exer1/QiYuanGitGit/readme.md

 # Exercise 1:  Chapter 1 - Introduction

-### Project Title: Predictive Analysis for Wafer Die Quality: Detecting Fail/Pass and Identifying Fail Patterns
+### Project Title: Sentiment analysis of news title on the movement of stock prices in Malaysia

 ### Prepared by: Yap Qi Yuan, MCS231025, QiYuanGitGit